GLOBAL EDUCATION OPTIONS

 URI Direct Exchanges

-URI Exchange Programs allows URI students (non-RI residents included) to pay in-state tuition for a semester/year based on our exchange partnership.
+URI Exchange Programs allow URI students (non-RI residents included) to pay in-state tuition for a semester/year at one of our international partner universities, based on an existing exchange partnership.
 International housing and fees vary.
 Space is limited.
-Program locations: Chile (IEP only), China IEP only), France, Germany, Indonesia, Italy, Japan, Korea, Mexico (IEP only), Norway, Spain (IEP only), Taiwan, UK.
+Program locations: Chile (IEP only), China, France, Germany, Italy (IEP only), Japan, Korea, Mexico (IEP only), Norway, Spain (IEP only), United Kingdom.

 Earn URI Credit Abroad